roseto/roseto/src/content/updates/roseto-dev.md

 * `roseto.space` will be discontinued on Aug 15, 2024;
 * `roseto.co` will be closed on Jan 26, 2025;
 * Roseto Diplomas will be discontinued on Jan 26th 2024;
-* `431.ciorogarla.eu.org` is now closed;
 * Roseto's internal studio will be closed;
 * DocuSeal will not be used anymore;
 * Roseto's Open Collective page will be removed;
 * `profiteri.eu.org` will be completely removed;
-* Roseto Docs are now closed.
+* Roseto Docs will be closed.
 The new documentation will be available at `docs.roseto.dev`;
 * Roseto will reside at `roseto.dev`;
 * Roseto will also launch a cool new secret product in the coming months;

 Roseto will still keep it's focus on privacy and security.
 We will still not track you, we will still not sell your data, and we will still not have ads.
+Projects like `ciorogarla.eu.org` will still be available and community oriented, and we will still be working on open-source projects.

 This is the final iteration of Roseto.
 We are now a company, and we are here to stay.
 We are excited to see what the future holds for us, and we are excited to see what we can build together.